6 Examples of Fintech Content Marketing That Works

 3. Argyle: content that answers customers’ questions

-Argyle is a B2B fintech company that provides a single global access point to employment data.
+Argyle is a B2B financial technology company that provides a single global access point to employment data.
 They provide the worker with a single overview of all their employment history and therefore allow businesses to examine a worker based on multiple income sources.

 You’ll find a lot of B2B fintech companies with content like “Top 10 ways to improve your payment processing”.
 In the fintech marketing Slack group we were talking about how a lot of B2B content seems to be full of fluff.

-However, Argyle is a company that does a great job with content.
+However, Argyle is a company that does a great job with content creation.
 If you head to their blog, you’ll find advanced content for an advanced audience.

 From our conversation with their Head of Marketing, Eva Sasson, Argyle creates content based on conversations with their customers.
 Every month, they do a brainstorming session and come up with content ideas and create content that focuses on problems people are facing.